Analogue Bubblebath: Music

 Simon Reynolds observes that the rest of the EP "revealed that James was no slouch when it came to industrial-strength hardcore."
-In contrast to the ambient sound of the title track, the industrial, menacing sound of "Isopropophlex" was described as "astringent" and suggestive of "a nasty corrosive fluid".
+In contrast to the ambient sound of the title track, the industrial, menacing sound of "Isopropophlex" is described as "astringent" and suggestive of "a nasty corrosive fluid".
 Critic Ira Robbins, writing in 1997, refers to its "aggressively sequenced dance rhythms".
 In an examination of James' work, The A.V.
 Club describes the track as "restless, a pounding bass line fighting it out with synths that stab through the arrangement with purposeful malice."

 The tracks "Analogue Bubblebath" and "Isopropophlex" can also be found on the R&S Records compilation Classics.
 The EP was reissued by TVT Records in the US in 1994 on both CD and 12" vinyl format.